Corruption in Somalia: Cancellation of contracts

 In September 2014, at the recommendation of the new financial governance committee, the Somali government announced that it was renegotiating or canceling nine high-profile contracts.
 The decision came after the committee of senior domestic and international officials found various irregularities, with none of the contracts having a competitive tender process according to committee member Nigel Roberts of the World Bank.
 The contracts ranged from oil exploration to port operations, and included deals with the British Soma Oil and Gas firm, the American Shulman Rogers law firm, and the Turkish company Favori.
 According to officials, eight of the contracts were being amended.

-The deal with Favori was later finalized at the end of the month, with the government officially delegating management of the Port of Mogadishu to the firm.
+The deal with Favori was finalized at the end of the month, with the government delegating management of the Port of Mogadishu to the firm.
 The contract with Shulman Rogers was concurrently terminated due to its prohibitive cost, and the Central Bank requested that the company transfer a full list of overseas state assets that its investigation had yielded.